BU-EC500-SP15/fast-haas-recursive/README.md

   1. Deploy customer OS images on physical nodes as fast as possible
   2. Reclaim, nodes from customers to free pool as fast as possible

-    a.
-Reclaiming involves two steps, removing the customer OS from the nodes and
+    1. Reclaiming involves two steps, removing the customer OS from the nodes and
-    b.
-Replacing it with a standard os/bios-like image without rebooting the nodes.
+    2. Replacing it with a standard os/bios-like image without rebooting the nodes.

   As the final outcome, we would like to have a solution by which a customer can
     1. Seek physical servers from HaaS